cloudify-cosmo/cloudify-cli/README.md

 <br>
 **3. Deploying your application:**
   - Upload your blueprint:
   `cfy blueprints upload my-app/blueprint.yaml -a my-blueprint`
+  (Don't have a blueprint?
+You can download a sample one [here](https://github.com/CloudifySource/cloudify-hello-world/tree/develop/openstack)).

   - Create a deployment of the blueprint:
   `cfy deployments create my-blueprint -a my-deployment`